 Then we have

 for every $u, v\in [0, 1]$ with $u < v$. \end{theorem}

 It is not a coincidence that the integral in this theorem involves the joint density of the first $k$ terms of a Poisson--Dirichlet process.
-In fact, the function $H(x, y, z)$ counts integers with some particular property on the size of all its prime factors, and as we will see, the Poisson--Dirichlet process is a good model for the prime factorization of a random integer.
+In fact, the function $H(x, y, z)$ counts integers with some constraints on the size of all its prime factors, and as we will see, the Poisson--Dirichlet process is a good model for the prime factorization of a random integer.

-At the end of the next section, we will have reduced Theorem \ref{theo:asymp for hxyz} and Theorem \ref{thm:explicit formula for h(u,v)} into a few key lemmas.
+At the end of the next section, we reduce Theorem \ref{theo:asymp for hxyz} and Theorem \ref{thm:explicit formula for h(u,v)} to a few key lemmas.
 We will first explain a general strategy to make this reduction possible on a family of problems which includes the theorems above.